-Deisler began his professional career aged 18 at Borussia Mönchengladbach, after playing three years at junior level with the club.
+Deisler began his professional career at the age of 18 at Borussia Mönchengladbach, after playing three years at junior level with the club.
 Although it was a breakthrough season for the midfielder, it was a time of great struggle for Die Fohlen as they finished rock bottom of the Bundesliga, sixteen points adrift of safety.
-In the same season Hertha had finished in third place, qualifying for the Champions League and, recognising the as yet untapped talent of the young midfielder, laid out a reported 4.5 million Deutsche Marks to take his talents to the Olympiastadion.
+In the same season, Hertha had finished in third place, qualifying for the Champions League and, recognising the as yet untapped talent of the young midfielder, laid out a reported 4.5 million Deutsche Marks to take his talents to the Olympiastadion.

 In July 2002, Deisler officially joined the Bavarian club, with a four-year contract.
 In reality, his stay there would last until 2007, but in that time, only once, would he play in more than half of the club’s Bundesliga fixtures in a season.

-Deisler was still suffering from the knee injury when arriving at Bayern, but coach Ottmar Hotzfeld saw his new signing as the natural successor to the ageing Stefan Effenberg, and sought to build his team around the youngster’s talents.
-It would a forlorn aspiration.
+Deisler was still suffering from the knee injury on his arrival at Bayern, but coach Ottmar Hotzfeld saw his new signing as the natural successor to the ageing Stefan Effenberg and sought to build his team around the youngster’s talents.
+It was a forlorn aspiration.
 Already bearing the scars of physical injury, a darkening depression would descend upon Deisler as pressure to succeed at the showpiece German club was piled onto a growing dislike of the game and what it was doing to an increasingly fragile mental balance.

 Although he would return to the Bayern folds several months later, he suffered a relapse in November of the following year, causing another period of absence, but again appeared to come through the illness and regained his position in the Bayern squad.
 Things were looking to be on a much-wanted upward trend, and a return to the Mannschaft was again a real possibility, and with the upcoming 2006 World Cup to be held in Germany, there was a bright light to aim for at the end of what had been a bleak and long dark tunnel.